For Nonprofit Organizations and Municipalities

 Other opportunities for grant funding from the NTHP may be found here.

 The Certified Local Government Program (CLG) is a preservation partnership between local, state and national governments focused on promoting historic preservation at the grass roots level.
 The program is jointly administered by the National Park Service (NPS) and the State Historic Preservation Offices (SHPOs) in each state, with each local community working through a certification process to become recognized as a Certified Local Government (CLG).
 CLGs then become an active partner in the Federal Historic Preservation Program and the opportunities it provides.

-The application deadline for federal FY 2012 Certified Local Government (CLG) grant applications will be January 13, 2012.
-For information on the CLG grant program, please visit the CLG grant program homepage.
+For more information on the CLG grant program, please visit the CLG grant program homepage.

 What sources of funding are available to restore a building?